rubocop/guard-rubocop/README.md

 $ gem install guard-rubocop
 ```

-Add the default Guard::Rubocop definition to your `Guardfile` by running:
+Add the default Guard::RuboCop definition to your `Guardfile` by running:

 ```sh
 $ guard init rubocop